 Trust Anchor: An established point of trust (usually based on the authority of some person, office, or organization) from which a certificate user begins the validation of a certification path.
 The combination of a trusted public key and the name of the entity to which the corresponding private key belongs.
 [RFC 4949]

 Trust Anchor CA: A CA that is the subject of a trust anchor certificate or otherwise establishes a trust anchor key.
 See also Root CA and Trusted CA. [RFC 4949]

+Trust Authority: An entity that manages a Trust List for use by one or more relying parties.
+[RFC 5217]

 Trusted CA: A CA upon which a certificate user relies on for issuing valid certificates; especially a CA that is used as a trust anchor CA. [RFC 4949]

+Trust List: A set of one or more trust anchors used by a relying party to explicitly trust one or more PKIs.[RFC 5217]

 Trust Model: Describes how trust is distributed from Trust Anchors.